JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 Converts a numeric value into a string that represents the number expressed as a size value in bytes, kilobytes, megabytes, or gigabytes, depending on the size.

 ```
-FUNCTION AfxStrFormatByteSize (BYVAL ull AS ULONGLONG) AS CWSTR
+FUNCTION AfxStrFormatByteSize (BYVAL ull AS ULONGLONG) AS DWSTRING
 ```

 | Parameter  | Description |